1-833-ZEPOSIA

 • Infections: ZEPOSIA can increase your risk of serious infections that can be life-threatening and cause death.
 Symptoms include fever, feeling very tired, flu-like symptoms, cough, painful and frequent urination (signs of a urinary tract infection), rash, or symptoms of meningitis, such as headache with fever, neck stiffness, sensitivity to light, nausea, or confusion

-• Progressive multifocal leukoencephalopathy (PML): ZEPOSIA can increase your risk for PML, which is a rare brain infection that gets worse over days to weeks, and usually leads to death or severe disability
+• Progressive multifocal leukoencephalopathy (PML): ZEPOSIA can increase your risk for PML, which is a rare brain infection that gets worse over days to weeks and usually leads to death or severe disability.
+Symptoms include weakness on one (1) side of your body, loss of coordination in your arms or legs, decreased strength, problems with balance, changes in your vision, changes in your thinking or memory, confusion, or changes in your personality

-• ZEPOSIA may cause your heart rate to temporarily slow down (also known as bradyarrhythmia): when you start taking ZEPOSIA—especially during the first 8 days.
+• Slow heart rate (also known as bradyarrhythmia) when you start taking ZEPOSIA: ZEPOSIA may cause your heart rate to temporarily slow down, especially during the first 8 days that you take ZEPOSIA.
 Symptoms include dizziness, lightheadedness, feeling like your heart is beating slowly or skipping beats, shortness of breath, confusion, chest pain, or tiredness

-• Liver problems: Symptoms include unexplained nausea, vomiting, stomach area (abdominal) pain, tiredness, loss of appetite, yellowing of the whites of your eyes or skin, or dark-colored urine
+• Liver problems: ZEPOSIA may cause liver damage.
+Symptoms include unexplained nausea, vomiting, stomach area (abdominal) pain, tiredness, loss of appetite, yellowing of the whites of your eyes or skin, or dark colored urine

-• Increased blood pressure: Your healthcare provider should check your blood pressure during treatment with ZEPOSIA.
-A sudden, severe increase in blood pressure (hypertensive crisis) can happen when you eat certain foods that contain a high level of tyramine
+• Increased blood pressure: Your healthcare provider should check your blood pressure during treatment with ZEPOSIA

-• Breathing problems: Such as shortness of breath
+• Breathing problems: Some people who take ZEPOSIA have shortness of breath

-• Macular edema (a vision problem): Your risk for macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.
-Symptoms include blurriness, shadows, or a blind spot in the center of your vision, sensitivity to light, or unusually colored vision
+• Macular edema can cause some of the same vision symptoms as a multiple sclerosis (MS) attack (optic neuritis): You may not notice any symptoms with macular edema.
+Your risk for macular edema is higher if you have diabetes or have had an inflammation of your eye called uveitis.
+Symptoms include blurriness or shadows in the center of your vision, sensitivity to light, a blind spot in the center of your vision, or unusually colored vision

 • Swelling and narrowing of blood vessels in your brain.
 Posterior Reversible Encephalopathy Syndrome (or PRES): A rare condition that has happened with ZEPOSIA and with drugs in the same class.
 Symptoms include sudden severe headache, sudden confusion, sudden loss of vision or other vision changes, or seizure